m1kadev/fxg/README.md

 ## todo :)

 - write the wiki
-- syntax highlighting plugin for vscode
 - publish to cargo
 - add progress indicator
-- fix the yaml embedding not working properly (VSCode)

 ## Your first FXG blog